1775 to 1822 (PDF File)

 December 3rd, the Convention is laid before Parliament; “ .. and became the subject of discussion in both Houses.
 By the friends of the ministry it was extolled and defended in general terms, as vindicating the honor of the nation, … The opposition, on the other hand, contended … that the rights of British subjects had been materially abridged … They observed that, … they were by this treaty prohibited from going nearer than thirty miles to a Spanish territory, …”To remove all possibility,” said that gentleman (Mr. Fox), “of our ever forming a settlement to the south of her American colonies, was an object for which Spain would have been willing to pay a liberal price.”
 Of the truth of this assertion, there was sufficient proof in the efforts made by the Government of Spain to prevent other nations from planting colonies in the Falkland Islands; from which islands, it may be remarked, both parties to the convention appear to have been excluded by the terms of the sixth article.”

 1791 – South Georgia is visited by a Capt.
-Cook in the London, William Clark in the Sparrow and Christopher Horner in Astrea.
+Cook in the London, William Clark in the Sparrow, Captain Pitman in the Ann and Christopher Horner in Astrea.

 January 8th, the American sealer Hope arrives off the Spanish garrison on East Falkland en-route to the Pacific.

-January 11th, sufficiently concerned by news reports of a British establishment in the Falklands archipelago, the Viceroy orders two vessels to reconnoiter West falkland and Staten island; “ On the 11th of this month ships of the Falklands expedition, the Paguevot St. Eulalia and Brig Rosario departed from Montevideo to make a reconnaissance of Staten Island and New Island according to the news in which there is supposed to be an English establishment.”
+January 11th, sufficiently concerned by reports of a new British settlement, the Viceroy orders two vessels to reconnoiter; “ On the 11th of this month ships of the Falklands expedition, the Paguevot St. Eulalia and Brig Rosario departed from Montevideo to make a reconnaissance of Staten Island and New Island according to the news in which there is supposed to be an English establishment.”

-March 1st, Captain Don Pedro Pablo Sanguineto takes command of the garrison at Soledad.
-He reports that there are 38 buildings of which 14 are of stone, the batteries have a total of 12 cannon but the bread oven is now useless.
+March 1st, Captain Don Pedro Pablo Sanguineto takes command of the garrison.
+He reports that Soledad now has 38 buildings of which 14 are made from stone and that the batteries have a total of 12 cannon.
+He adds that the bread oven is now useless.